Thought disorder: Signs and symptoms

-Language abnormalities exist in the general population, and do not necessarily indicate a condition.
-They can occur in schizophrenia and other disorders (such as mania or depression), or in anyone who may be tired or stressed.
-To distinguish thought disorder, patterns of speech, severity of symptoms, their frequency, and any resulting functional impairment can be considered.
+Language abnormalities exist in the general population, and do not necessarily indicate a mental health condition.
+They can also occur in schizophrenia and other disorders (such as mania or depression), or in anyone who may be tired or stressed.
+To distinguish thought disorder as a mental health condition, professionals may consider patterns of speech, the severity and frequency of symptoms, and any resulting functional impairment.

 Symptoms of FTD include derailment, pressured speech, poverty of speech, tangentiality, and thought blocking.
 The most common forms of FTD observed are tangentiality and circumstantiality.
 FTD is a hallmark feature of schizophrenia, but is also associated with other conditions that can cause psychosis (including mood disorders, dementia, mania, and neurological diseases).
-Impaired attention, poor memory, and difficulty formulating abstract concepts may also reflect TD, and can be observed and assessed with mental-status tests such as serial sevens or memory tests.
+Impaired attention, poor memory, and difficulty formulating abstract concepts may also occur with TD, and can be observed and assessed with mental-status tests such as serial sevens or memory tests.

 Types

 Thirty symptoms (or features) of TD have been described, including: